Shazbot/vscode-surround-selection/README.md

 # Surround Selection

-Surround select text with custom text input, intended for surrounding text with brackets and quotes.
+Surround selected text with custom text, intended for use with brackets and quotes.

 Inspired by the Sublime Text extension.